AmrDeveloper/Amun/docs/reference/function.md

-Functions in Jot is like function in any other language it take parameter and return value, but with extra syntax sugger for readability
+Functions in Amun is like function in any other language it take parameter and return value, but with extra syntax sugger for readability

 ## Function declaration